Rounak-kedia/AnonCTF-2019-WriteUp/Web/Come_get_me/ReadMe.md

 ## Write-Up

-All hints in the question point to a variable called flag in the backend php code
+All hints in the question point to a variable called flag in the backend php code being false by default

 Change the variable flag to true as follows